-Amazon WorkSpaces Web is an on-demand, fully managed, Linux-based service designed to facilitate secure browser access to internal websites and software-as-a-service (SaaS) applications.
-Access the service from existing web browsers, without the administrative burden of appliances, infrastructure management, specialized client software, or virtual private network (VPN) connections.
+Amazon WorkSpaces Web is a low cost, fully managed, Linux-based service, designed to facilitate secure browser access to internal websites and software-as-a-service (SaaS) applications from existing web browsers, without the administrative burden of appliances, managing infrastructure, specialized client software, or virtual private network (VPN) connections.

 Q: Why should I use WorkSpaces Web?

-You can use WorkSpaces Web to secure a browser-based productivity environment, allow safe browsing from high-security networks, or facilitate lightweight bring-your-own-device (BYOD) access for browser-only resources.
-Workloads are often shifting from a traditional desktop environment to SaaS applications or custom-built internal websites.
+You can use WorkSpaces Web to secure a web browser-based productivity environment, enable safe browsing from high-security networks, or facilitate lightweight bring-your-own-device (BYOD) access for browser-only resources.
+Many workloads are shifting from a traditional desktop environment to SaaS applications or custom-built internal websites.
 As a result, the browser has become a critical productivity application.
-Existing solutions to secure browser traffic can be overly permissive, expensive, or complex.
-WorkSpaces Web was purpose-built to address these pain points.
-WorkSpaces Web is a straightforward way to provide access to web content while reducing the risks of data exfiltration or unsecured connections with remote devices.
+Existing solutions to secure browser traffic can be overly permissive, expensive, complex , or all of these.
+WorkSpaces Web was purpose built to address these pains points, and is a simple way to provide access to web content while reducing risk of data exfiltration or risky connections with remote devices.

 Q: How is WorkSpaces Web related to other AWS end user computing services?

-WorkSpaces Web is a new capability for the AWS end user computing category.
-Each service is designed to provide secure access to a different environment: Amazon WorkSpaces for remote Windows and Linux desktops; WorkSpaces Web for on-demand, automatically managed, browser-based access; and Amazon AppStream2.0 for custom, remote applications.
+Each AWS end user computing service is designed to provide secure access to a different environment: WorkSpaces for fully persistent Windows and Linux virtual desktops; AppStream 2.0 for application streaming or virtual desktops with selective persistence; WorkSpaces Web for low-cost, secure browser-based access to internal web and SasS apps.